 These are the core data structures you will interact with when using the SCTP library.

-An enum that defines all possible data types in an SCTP stream.
+sctp_type_tAn enum that defines all possible data types in an SCTP stream.

-A union that holds the value of a decoded field.
-You must access the correct member based on the field's sctp_type_t
+sctp_value_tA union that holds the value of a decoded field.
+You must access the correct member based on the field's sctp_type_t.

-A struct that holds the complete state of a decoder instance.
+sctp_decoder_tA struct that holds the complete state of a decoder instance.
 When using the stateful iteration model, you will primarily access its public fields to get information about the last decoded item.

 The library is designed to integrate seamlessly with WebAssembly hosts.
 The primary integration point is the callback-based decoder.

-When compiling the library for a Wasm environment that uses the callback model, you must define SCTP_HANDLER_PROVIDED
+When compiling the library for a Wasm environment that uses the callback model, you must define SCTP_HANDLER_PROVIDED.

-: This preprocessor macro signals that the host environment (e.g., JavaScript) will provide the implementation for the data handler callback.
+SCTP_HANDLER_PROVIDED: This preprocessor macro signals that the host environment (e.g., JavaScript) will provide the implementation for the data handler callback.
 This prevents the default (dummy) implementation from being compiled.The host environment must implement and export a function with the following signature.
 The SCTP decoder will call this function for every data field it successfully parses from the stream.

 The encoder operates on a global internal state.

-Initializes or resets the global encoder with a new buffer of a specified capacity.
+sctp_encoder_initInitializes or resets the global encoder with a new buffer of a specified capacity.

-Gets a read-only pointer to the start of the encoded data buffer.
+capacity: The total size in bytes to allocate for the encoding buffer.sctp_encoder_dataGets a read-only pointer to the start of the encoded data buffer.

-Gets the current size (number of bytes written) of the encoded data.
+const pointer to the byte buffer.sctp_encoder_sizeGets the current size (number of bytes written) of the encoded data.

-FunctionsThese functions append data of a specific type to the stream.
+sctp_encoder_add_* FunctionsThese functions append data of a specific type to the stream.

-Function Signature | Description |
+| Function Signature | Description |

 void sctp_encoder_add_int8(int8_t v) |